HaHaItsCalvin/amazing-saturn/src/pages/index.md

           that affect us and our mental health."
       - author: Alexia Diaz
         author_profession: Psypher Participant
-        avatar: images/review1.jpg
+        avatar: images/TESTIMONIAL_Headshots/AlexiaDiaz.jpg
         content: >-
           "Sometimes there is stuff that you feel is burdening you, and it’s hard to put it into words.
 Sometimes releasing it through a physical medium, through your body, lets you release that without having to say anything.
 That’s a cathartic experience."
-      - author: Grace Zhu
+      - author: Danyel Moulton
-        author_profession: Director of Zero Below
+        author_profession: Director of V Mo & LFG Dance Crew
-        avatar: images/review1.jpg
+        avatar: images/TESTIMONIAL_Headshots/DanyelMoulton.jpg
         content: >-
-          "It brings together something many people struggle with alone and something that brings people together, so maybe the combination can help get people more comfortable with the idea that they don’t have to struggle alone with any mental health concerns they may be facing."
+          “Sitting there in a classroom full of high schoolers and listening to the information that Psypher taught made me wish that I had that information when I was their age.”

   - type: section_posts
     section_id: recent-posts